maxschommer/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+##File systems contain logically continuous pieces of information called files.
+If you start reading a file, you can easily continue to the end by simply reading the "next" piece of information.
+File systems are actually implemented in many chuncks, and they are sometimes non-contiguous, which means that pointers are often used to point from one part of the file to another.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+##A list of pointers to all of the chunks of memory that contain the file, or a list of pointers to all chunks of memory which contain pointers to chunks of memory for the file, or a list of pointers to chunks of memory which contain pointers to chunks of memory that contain pointers to chunks of memory for the file.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+##They can read a un-called for parts of a file, assuming that they are going to be wanted in the future.
+They also run a bunch of other processes while reading or writing from persitant storage.
+They can also cache storage in memory assuming that the program will need it for a later time.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+##The file was "buffered", meaning that it was written to in memory, but because it didn't fill up a whole chunk, it wasn't actually written to persitant storage.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+##A FAT is easy to read consecutively.
+However, if you want to find the end of a file, you have to follow the linked list from the beginning.
+An inode is more deep, meaning that you can find any piece of the file by just finding the pointer to the chunk in the metadata.

 6) What is overhead?
 What is fragmentation?

+##Overhead is how much memory is needed to store a given amount of information.
+This could be in pointers, metadata, or other necessary structures for creating a filesystem.
+Fragmentation occurs when a file is placed on many different physical locations on a hard drive, which can cause ineffiencies in reads and writes.

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+##This allows you to easily send and recieve information between processes.
+It also allows programs to work with a bunch of different kinds of programs since its stream of data is treated as a file which other processes can easily create and read.
+It might be a bad idea in the same way that duck typing is a bad idea in python: You can send the wrong kind of information to another process without recieving a warning, which could be a security risk.

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then